milesp8428/sep10-freedom-project/blog/entry04.md

 This made everything look crazy.
 There were boxes everywhere.
 I made sure to change the positioning of the boxes so they were not just on top of each other.
 <h1> Sources </h1>
 I tried out a few different sources, but what I found to be the most helpful was using  [aframe.io](https://aframe.io/).
 Because he gave me starter code and showed me how different aspects of A-Frame work.
 But I did browse on YouTube for different videos about a frame, and I watched a little bit of a bunch of different videos.
 I think the main thing that helped me out the most was changing things in my IDE and seeing how they change things when I went to preview the code.
+<h1>Skills</h1>
+One of the skills that I developed while doing this was learning how to test things out.
+Being able to test things out is very important, especially when you have to try something out on your own.
+It's also a really good way of getting a good understanding of something because you're the one actually trying to hang out and you're not watching somebody else do it, so you get that first-hand experience.

+Another skill I developed while doing this was how to learn from my mistakes.
+Instead of getting frustrated or ignoring a mistake, it's important to go back and understand why you made that mistake and why it happened, so you don't make it again in the future.
+This overall can give you a better understanding of what you're trying to do.

 [Previous](entry03.md) | [Next](entry05.md)